 If you get the experience to be an Observer Controller, I would highly recommend it.
 I believe it will give you a different perspective about leadership and tactics, and help you fine tune your craft.

 What do you think?
-If you’ve been to the National Training Center as an Observer Controller, I would love to hear about your experience.
+If you’ve been to the National Training Center as an Observer Controller before, I would love to hear about your experience.
 Leave a comment below to share your thoughts.
+Have a great day.